-Both the ABC and ACL for the OSASWG complex are inclusive of recreational estimates from the Marine Recreational Information Program's Coastal Household Telephone Survey (MRIP-CHTS).
-As a result of the reorganization and establishment of the new complex in Action 1, the OSASWG total ACL and sector ACLS need to be modified to remove the portion that was previously designated for yellowmouth grouper (Table 2.11.1, Figure 2.11.1).
+Both the ABC and ACL for the OSASWG complex are inclusive of recreational estimates from MRIP-CHTS.
+As a result of the reorganization and establishment of the new complex in Action 1, the OSASWG total ACL and sector ACLs need to be modified to remove the portion that was previously designated for yellowmouth grouper (Table 2.11.1, Figure 2.11.1).
 Alternative 1 (No Action) would retain the current ABC, total, and sector ACLs for the OSASWG complex.
 This is not a viable alternative as it would retain the ACL including yellowmouth grouper (Action 4).

 Preferred Alternative 2 would retain the current ABC for the updated OSASWG complex but remove the 4,039 lbs ww from the total ACL that corresponds to yellowmouth grouper (Table 2.11.2).
-Sector ACLs for the updated OSASWG complex were calculated for Preferred Alternative 2 based on the total ACL established in Amendment 29 (SAFMC 2014).
+Sector ACLs for the updated OSASWG complex were calculated for Preferred Alternative 2 based on the total ACL established in Amendment 29 to the Fishery Management Plans for the Snapper Grouper Fishery of the Southeast Region (SAFMC 2014).
 While this alternative addresses the establishment of the new Scamp and Yellowmouth Grouper complex, the modified total ACL would continue to be inclusive of MRIP-CHTS recreational estimates.
-The OSASWG species are data limited and do not have a stock assessment (unassessed species).
-Following the Unassessed Stocks Workgroup meeting in 2020, an ABC was recommended, however this catch level was determined using the 3rd highest and Only Reliable Catch (ORCS) methodologies which are both no longer considered BSIA.
-During the April 2023 SSC meeting, the SSC recommended the OSASWG ACL be modified but left inclusive of CHTS recreational estimates in this amendment, and then be revised in the upcoming Unassessed Species Amendment, where updated recreational estimates using the MRIP-FES methodology would be used.
-This likely not be completed until December of 2024 or later; therefore, an action to update the OSASWG ABC and ACL based on the new methodology was not included in this amendment to meet its statutory deadline.
-This amendment will not modify the commercial or recreational accountability measures for the OSASWG complex, which can be found at 50 CFR 622.193(j).4
+The OSASWG species are data limited and none of the species have been assessed.
+Following the Unassessed Stocks Workgroup meeting in 2020, an ABC was recommended, however, this catch level was determined using the 3rd highest and Only Reliable Catch (ORCS) methodologies, which are both no longer considered BSIA.
+During the April 2023 SSC meeting, the SSC recommended the OSASWG ACL be modified but retained MRIP-CHTS recreational estimates, with a recommendation that the OSASWG ABC and ACL be revised in the upcoming Unassessed Species Amendment using MRIP-FES recreational estimates.
+As the Unassessed Species Amendment is not expected to be completed until 2025 or later, an action to update the OSASWG ABC and ACL using MRIP-FES recreational data was not included in this amendment.
+The MRIP-FES based catch estimates for the OSASWG species have not been through a sufficient scientific review process, which the SSC felt was necessary prior to developing ABCs and ACLs based on the FES data.
+The current percentage of the sector allocations for the remaining five species will not be modified in this amendment.
+This amendment will not modify the commercial or recreational accountability measures for the OSASWG complex, which can be found at 50 CFR 622.193(j).